 CLS can directly represent Personal Care Home (PCH) residents in such areas as involuntary discharge, resident rights issues and quality of care concerns.
 CLS will also file complaints to the licensing agency, Adult Residential Licensing, if it is suspected that a home is operating illegally without a license.
 If appropriate, CLS will also refer a resident to the long term care ombudsman for further assistance.

-Bring with you any relevant documents, including any notices or letters from the personal care home.
+Before you call, please gather any relevant documents, including any notices or letters from the personal care home.

 Community Legal Services